 What if the lead applicant would like to commission an artist collective or an ensemble?

 The lead applicant may work with an artist collective or an ensemble, but the lead applicant must designate a single lead artist from the collective or ensemble.

-Are adaptions of film or books eligible?
+Are adaptions of existing works eligible?

 Yes, as long as the proposed work has significant artistic merit on its own terms.
-A direct transcription of film’s screenplay for the stage would be unlikely to receive an award, for example.

 Can we apply for an award for a work currently in development?